This chapter presents some basic information on how to contribute to KioskForge.

 --ship, which you should not attempt to use.
 It builds the

-Windows setup program using Inno Setup and copies the
+Windows setup program using Inno Setup and updates the

-built setup program to my personal web server so it will fail on your
+documentation on my personal web server, so it will fail on

-equipment as you don't have the SSH configuration and private key to my
+your equipment as you don't have the SSH configuration and key to my

 personal web server...